-Current-gen processors from AMD and Intel perform better if accompanied with a highly clocked RAM kit.
+Current-gen processors from AMD and Intel perform better if accompanied by a highly clocked RAM kit.
 The more the clock speed, the better will be the performance in gaming and memory-dependent programs.
-Though it has a limit after which you will be actually going to see lower performance.
+Though it has a limit after which you will actually going to see a lower performance.
 So, it’s recommended that you stick to the ideal frequency of your RAM kit for optimal performance.

 Hard drive maintenance

-A 1TB of hard drive is best to be partitioned in 3 drives.
-One for OS and software, the second one for games and the third one for other files.
-Games partition should be the biggest one followed by the C drive and then the smallest should be the one which stores other files.
+A 1TB of the hard drive is best to be partitioned into 3 drives.
+One for OS and software, the second one for games, and the third one for other files.
+The games partition should be the biggest one followed by the C drive and then the smallest should be the one that stores other files.
 This method of partitioning can be extended to storage drives bigger than 1TB.

-You should also make folders according to your works for easy access to the files.
-You can create subfolders as well if there are multiple categories and set them according to their names, size, date or type.
+You should also make folders according to your work for easy access to the files.
+You can create subfolders as well if there are multiple categories and set them according to their names, sizes, dates, or types.

 Defragment is the process of separating the free space from the acquired space on your hard drive.
 Solid-state drives don’t need this process but a hard drive does.
 The free space on your hard drive eventually gets between your acquired space over time making the hard drive slower which results in delayed access to the required file or folder.

-A lot of cached files, memory dumps, cookies of internet browsers, windows log files etc. continuously pile up whenever you use applications.
-They aren’t needed afterwards and should be deleted.
-Now, you can’t just search them manually by digging deep into the C drive but there is an application called CCleaner which will do the job with only click only.
+A lot of cached files, memory dumps, cookies of internet browsers, windows log files, etc. continuously pile up whenever you use applications.
+They aren’t needed afterward and should be deleted.
+Now, you can’t just search them manually by digging deep into the C drive but there is an application called CCleaner that will do the job with only a click only.